msank00/msank00.github.io/_posts/2019-07-20-blog_001_Statistical_Analysis_Part_1.md

 > :bulb: Standard Deviation of the `means` is called Standard Error

 - SD quantifies the variation within a set of measurement
 - SE quantifies the variation in the means from **multiple set of measurements**.
+It's `SD of means` from multiple set of measurement of the same population.
+It has a simple formula which helps to find SE without repeating the measurement exercise.
+The formula is $\frac{\sigma}{\sqrt{n}}$.

 <center>
 <figure class="video_container">